Sholamide/pokeman-card-collector/README.md

 - Experience stats displayed in an animated circular chart

 ### 2. My Deck (Collection)
-- Grid view of all collected Pokémon
+- List view of all collected Pokémon
-- Tap to view detailed information

 ## Getting Started